gitter-badger/enkluplayer/docs/applicationconfig.md

 Each platform has its own `ApplicationConfig` that overrides any settings in `ApplicationConfig.json`.
 These configs are given by `ApplicationConfig.[RuntimePlatform].json`.
 So, for example, both `WebGLPlayer` and `WSAPlayerX86` have separate configurations.

+#### Editor Override

+A config is also provided that is applied only in the Unity Editor: *ApplicationConfig.Editor.json*.
+This applied after the platform configs.

 #### Override

 You may also specify an override, called *ApplicationConfig.Override.json*, which has been added to the `.gitignore`.
-This file is layered on top of the platform specific config and allows you to edit config locally without worrying about it accidentally being added to version control.
+This file is layered on top of all other configs and allows you to edit config locally without worrying about it accidentally being added to version control.

 #### Options